cosmos/sdk-tutorials/academy/my-own-chain/can-play.md

 }
 ```

-As with a transaction message, Starport has created the following boilerplate for you:
+Starport has created the following boilerplate for you:

 * The [Protobuf gRPC interface function](https://github.com/cosmos/b9-checkers-academy-draft/blob/b53297d8e87e31b1fc7fb839fce527e66a2a0116/proto/checkers/query.proto#L17-L19) to submit your new `QueryCanPlayMoveRequest` and its default implementation.
 * The [routing of this new query](https://github.com/cosmos/b9-checkers-academy-draft/blob/b53297d8e87e31b1fc7fb839fce527e66a2a0116/x/checkers/types/query.pb.gw.go#L319-L337) in the query facilities.